Research Area: Developmental Science

 language development; word learning; language production; social cognition and language

-Very broadly, I am interested in language acquisition and development.
-In one line of research, I study potential context dependencies in word learning.
-In another line of work, I investigate how infants understand and respond to references to absent things.
-Additionally, I am working on a project exploring the factors that influence children's tendencies to ask questions about word meanings.
-I am currently collaborating with Casey Lew-Williams in the Princeton Baby Lab on a project exploring the structure of child-directed speech.
-As an undergraduate, I studied how young infants learn abstract underlying patterns from different kinds of input.
+Nick is interested in language acquisition and development.
+In one line of research, Nick studies potential context dependencies in early word learning.
+In another line of work, he investigates how infants understand and respond to references to absent things.
+Additionally, Nick is working on a project exploring the factors that influence children's tendencies to ask questions about word meanings.
+With Dr. Duane Watson, Nick is currently collaborating with Dr. Casey Lew-Williams in the Princeton Baby Lab on a project exploring the structure of child-directed speech.

 2016 Senior Thesis Prize in Linguistics, Princeton University